"And to them will I give in my house and within my walls a memorial and a name (a "yad va'shem")... that shall not be cut off." Isaiah 56 v5

 The journey ends with the museum rising and widening until it suddenly opens out over the pleasant, present day landscape of Israel.

-The impact of the interior cannot be conveyed, but has to be experienced.
+The impact of the interior cannot be conveyed with a photograph; it has to be experienced.

 The names, ages and home towns of the murdered children are read out.